USGS-OWI/owi-blog/content/fileOptions.md

 that is not flexible enough for most of our needs, so I am not including that in this evaluation.

-Also, I am keeping this analysis to a “data.frame” world.
+Also, I am keeping this analysis as a “data.frame” (rather than “data.table”) because it is the system our group has decided to stick with.

 ``` r
 min_bytes <- 100000